CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/09-speech.md

     ![Browse files](media/01.png)

-1. The Speech service transcribes and displays the text in real-time.
+1. The Speech service transcribes and displays the text in real time.

     ![](media/09.png)